MehmetMHY/cha/README.md

 options:
   -h, --help            Show this help message and exit.
-  -l FILE, --load FILE  Load a file to send to the model (interactive: !l) -a, --answer          Run answer search (interactive: !s) -t, --ide             Use a terminal text editor for input (interactive: !t) -m MODEL, --model MODEL
+  -l FILE, --load FILE  Load a file to send to the model (interactive: !l) -a, --answer          Run deep answer search (interactive: !w) -t, --ide             Use a terminal text editor for input (interactive: !t) -m MODEL, --model MODEL
                         Switch model (interactive: !m)